eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

 This creates a named section `my-local` which is a connection to a Corporate Memory deployment on `http://localhost/`.
 The authorization will be done with a system account `cmem-service-account` and the given client secret.
-Using this combination of config parameters is based on a typical installation where all components are available under the same hostname.
+Using this combination of configuration parameters is based on a typical installation where all components are available under the same host name.

 Another example using `password` grant type.

 !!! example

     ``` ini
     [my-local]
     CMEM_BASE_URI=http://localhost/